vuxcode/pr1-project-haleemaIshtiaq/time-report.md

     - *List the things you have done.*
     - *Planned the game design.*

-          - listed the main features
+          - listed the main features.
           - Designed a  basic flowchart for the game flow.
           - Planned how the Hangman Game interface should looks.

 - 2022-03-25 10:00 Worked for 1 hour.
     - *Created the first page of the game.*

           - Added the main heading and welcome message.
           - Added Time Based and Without Time game mode buttons.

 - 2022-03-26 10:00 Worked for 1.5 hour.
     - *Created the second page of the game.*

           - Connected buttons using JavaScript event listeners.
           - Created separate functions for Time Based and Without Time modes (buttons).
           - Updated the welcome message when a mode is selected.